nafimulyoo/codenav/README.md

 ## Key Features

 - **Personalized Learning Roadmap**: Create customized learning paths based on your career goals and interests.
-- **AI-Powered Learning Assistant**: Get instant help from our AI chatbot for any coding or career-related queries.
+- **Learning Assistant**: Get instant help from our AI chatbot for any coding or career-related queries.
 - **Interest Finder**: Discover your professional interests and receive recommendations tailored to your career path.
 - **Interview Trainer**: Practice for job interviews with realistic AI-driven sessions and feedback.
 - **CV Helper**: Optimize your resume with suggestions from our AI to stand out to employers.